Uneasy twosome: Golf and politics at Saudi Arabia tournament

 There also was the matter of Casey being an ambassador for UNICEF, with the logo on his golf bag.

 “There are a lot of places in the world that I have played and continue to go, which you could question … some human rights violations that governments have committed,” he said.
-“I thought I’d sit this out one.”
+“I thought I’d sit this one out.”

 PGA Tour Commissioner Jay Monahan has granted releases for his members to play the tournament, held the same week as the Waste Management Phoenix Open.
 He said the U.S. tour’s only involvement was making sure the trip was safe for its players.

-“Those are all terrible things that have happened, and that’s what gives us concern about our players’ safety,” Monahan said about recent develops in Saudi Arabia.
+“Those are all terrible things that have happened, and that’s what gives us concern about our players’ safety,” Monahan said about recent developments in Saudi Arabia.
 “Our players are independent contractors.
 Ultimately, they’re going to make their own choice.
 Our job is to make them as informed as they can be.”

 Koepka, who won two majors last year and was the PGA Tour player of the year, also said he received no pushback from his sponsors.